Has Pep Guardiola "ruined" football?

 Pep's style, which influences so much of modern football, has certainly taken some of the inherent joy out of the game, with ruthless efficiency replacing the emotion that came in previous eras.

-However, as the recent Arsenal vs Man City game showed, players and fans are as emotionally invested as ever, with play style not impacting the relief City players must have felt when they grabbed a 98th minute equaliser.
+However, as the Arsenal vs Man City game earlier in the season showed, players and fans are as emotionally invested as ever, with play style not impacting the relief City players must have felt when they grabbed a 98th-minute equalizer.
+City players also looked shell-shocked after their defeat to Liverpool.

 Do you agree that Pep has "ruined football", or is Tim Howard being hyperbolic?
 Let us know in the comments!